Hokkaido Right Now

 -

-Do I need travel insurance for Hokkaido?
+Do you need travel insurance for Hokkaido?

 Laws & local norms